Knowledge-Wisdom-Understanding/recon/README.md

                         List of usernames to try for brute forcing.
 Not yet implimented
   -P PASSWORDS, --PASSWORDS PASSWORDS
                         List of passwords to try.
-Not required for SSH
+Optional for SSH, By default wordlists/probable-v2-top1575.txt will be used.

 ```